xrmx/devcampy.com/_posts/2018-01-07-cncf-meetup-kubernetes-everywhere.markdown

 using Custom Resource Definitions (CRD) and Operators bringing Kubernetes automation to the next level.

-20.30-21.30 Aperitivo and networking sponsored by.
-Leva Engineering
+**20.30-21.30 Aperitivo and networking sponsored by Leva Engineering**

 Take your seat
 [Meetup.com](https://www.meetup.com/CNCF-Italy/events/243039837/)!